hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/_index.md

-This chapter explains how to start using Hazelcast Jet.
-It also describes the executable files in the downloaded distribution package.
+In this section we'll get you started using Hazelcast Jet.
+First we'll show you how to set up a Java project with the proper dependencies.
+This will be followed by two tutorials through which you'll learn about Jet's distributed computation model, its Core API, and how to use it to create and execute batch and streaming computation jobs.

 ## Requirements

-Hazelcast Jet requires a minimum JDK version of 8.
+In the good tradition of Hazelcast products, Jet is distributed as a JAR with no other dependencies except Hazelcast IMDG itself.
+It requires JRE version 8 or higher to run.

 ## Using Maven and Gradle

 The easiest way to start using Hazelcast Jet is to add it as a dependency to your project.

-You can find Hazelcast Jet in Maven repositories.
+Hazelcast Jet is published on the Maven repositories.
 Add the following lines to your `pom.xml`:

 ```xml